shivanandham/attendance/README.md

 this application only recognizes google form's attendance links(my university's choise)

-this is my first attempt at a user interfaceable script u can downlaod the executable file from here https://github.com/shivanandham/attendance/releases/tag/1.0 install the file where u have access to coz its not a windows application and wont show up in start menu you have to manually go to the saved location to run it
+this is my first attempt at a user interfaceable script

+this program uses fast2sms api to send sms, you will need to register and get api key:https://www.fast2sms.com/ u can downlaod the executable file from here https://github.com/shivanandham/attendance/releases/tag/1.0 install the file where u have access to coz its not a windows application and wont show up in start menu you have to manually go to the saved location to run it